couchbase/docs-operator/logsTroubleshooting.md

 # Troubleshooting
-When troubleshooting the couchbase operator it's important to rule out kubernetes itself as the root cause of the problem you are experiencing.
-See the kubernetes [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/) for tips on debugging applications within a kubernetes cluster.
+When troubleshooting the couchbase operator it's important to rule out Kubernetes itself as the root cause of the problem you are experiencing.
+See the Kubernetes [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/) for tips on debugging applications within a Kubernetes cluster.

 The following references are also helpful when troubleshooting:
 * [Check cluster status and conditions for errors](clusterStatusGuide.md)